Daksh/Daksh.github.io/_posts/2019-01-10-Reclaim-Make-Space-on-Mac.md

 ---
 layout: post
-title: Reclaim/Make Space on Mac
+title: How to Reclaim/Make Space on Mac
-order: 5
+order: 6
 ---

 * Uninstall Applications using CleanMyMac